-Volunteer Centre Thurrock can assist local people in finding a volunteering role with either local or national organisations.
-We can also support organisations in finding volunteers, so visit our website and click on the Volunteer Centre tab to find out more.
+Volunteer Centre Thurrock – assists people in finding a volunteering role with either local or national organisations.
+The centre promotes and supports the brokerage of volunteers between VCFSE organisations, which helps to support them their development and increase their capacity.
+We can assist local people in finding a volunteering role with either local or national organisations.
+We can also support organisations in finding volunteers, so visit www.volunteeressex.org/

 What is involved?